-The Institute on Religion and Democracy rejoices in the 30th anniversary of the fall of the Berlin Wall, November 9, 1989.
+The 31st anniversary of the fall of the Berlin Wall, November 9, 1989 is bittersweet this year.
 President Reagan had urged, “Mr. Gorbachev, tear down this wall.”
-Likewise, we implore the God of the universe to give us the grace and courage to tear down the remaining walls of tyranny, despotism, and injustice in every corner of the globe, and to awaken those in our nation who have fallen under the spell of socialism and identity politics.
+Likewise, we implore the God of the universe to give us the grace and courage.
+Help us tear down the remaining and encroaching walls of tyranny, despotism, and injustice in every corner of the globe, including our own.
+God, awaken those in our nation who have fallen under the spell of socialism and identity politics.

-Today, while most Americans still appreciate the blessing of being free in the United States and honoring those who died for freedom, we are threatened by those who either have amnesia about the past or who have allowed greed and envy to consume them and to seduce them into believing the lies of socialism.
-Can we identify with the hunger for freedom of a young East German teenager, Peter Fechter, who died rather than live under tyranny?
+Today most Americans still appreciate the blessing of being free in the United States and honoring those who died for freedom.
+But we are threatened by those who have amnesia about the past.
+And by those who have allowed greed and envy to consume them and to seduce them into believing the lies of socialism.
+Many today don’t have a clue or the ability to identify with the hunger for freedom of a young East German teenager, Peter Fechter, who died rather than live under tyranny.

-Peter Fechter was only 18 years old when he became one of the first victims of the Berlin Wall border guards and was shot trying to climb over the wall on August 17, 1962.
+Peter Fechter was only 18 years old when he became one of the first victims of the Berlin Wall border guards.
+He was shot trying to climb over the wall on August 17, 1962.
 He fell back onto the east side of the wall and bled to death.
-The boy’s agonizing, hour-long death was witnessed by people on both sides of the wall, but his screams for help went unaided, with both sides afraid to intervene.
+The boy’s agonizing, hour-long death was witnessed by people on both sides of the wall.
+But his screams for help went unaided, with both sides afraid to intervene.

 This teenager’s story should be told in every high school and university in the United States.
 Far too many high school and college students know nothing of fighting for freedom.
 Instead they fight for “safe spaces” and intersectionality.
 They think they are “woke,” when they are actually in a socialism-induced coma.

 The memorial to young Peter Fechter constructed on the Zimmerstrasse at the spot where he died reads, “he just wanted Freedom.”
 Today many Americans, as well as others, seem to have forgotten the value of freedom.
-Not our wonderful active military forces and the veterans that we honor this weekend.
-But many Millennials are shockingly ambivalent about, or even favorable to Communism, helped in that direction by politicians like Bernie Sanders, Alexandria Ocasio-Cortez, and others.
+Not our wonderful active military forces and the veterans that we honored this week.
+But many Millennials are shockingly ambivalent about, or even favorable to Communism.
+They are helped in that direction by politicians, the media, and Big Tech.

-In my most merciful fantasies, I would like to send them to North Korea.
+In my most merciful fantasies, I would like to send them all to North Korea.